 You may even share multiple projects to different URLs.

-The website open.codecks.com features an overview of some of the shared projects.
+The website open.codecks.io features an overview of some of the shared projects.
 It is a great way for discovering cool projects that are already using the Open Decks feature and to get inspired by how other devs are using Codecks.
 If you like to be listed on that page and receive potential social media shout-outs by us, enable the toggle for allowing us to feature you.

-To make your project stand out on the open decks gallery, make sure to upload a custom promo image.
+To make your project stand out on the Open Decks gallery, make sure to upload a custom promo image.
 This image will only be used on the gallery page.
 If you provide no image, we’ll try to be smart and select the image of your first cover image.

 Make sure to provide some initial information about your project to your guests.
 The chosen display name of your project will be shown in the top left corner of your public page.
 The banner image will be shown in the center.
 You may also provide a message to your audience that will be shown front and center of your public page.